-We do an annual report in June each year showing the overall position and activities for the previous year.
+We do an annual report in June/July each year showing the overall position and activities for the previous year.
 The report includes the following issues, where relevant:

-- ✓ total debt and investments at the beginning and end of the financial year and average interest rates; - ✓ borrowing strategy for the year compared to actual strategy, including interest paid; - ✓ investment strategy for the year compared to actual strategy, including interest received; - ✓ explanations for variance between original strategies; - ✓ debt rescheduling done in the year; - ✓ actual borrowing and investment rates achieved through the year; - ✓ comparison of return on investments to the benchmark 7-day LIBID rate (London Interbank Bid Rate); and - ✓ compliance with Prudential and Treasury Indicators.
+- ✓ total debt and investments at the beginning and end of the financial year and average interest rates; - ✓ borrowing strategy for the year compared to actual strategy, including interest paid; - √ investment strategy for the year compared to actual strategy, including interest received; - ✓ explanations for variance between original strategies; - ✓ debt rescheduling done in the year; - ✓ actual borrowing and investment rates achieved through the year; - ✓ comparison of return on investments to the benchmark 7-day LIBID rate (London Interbank Bid Rate); and - ✓ compliance with Prudential and Treasury Indicators.

-We also complete a half yearly Report on Treasury Management which is submitted to Council in December which reviews the performance of the debt and investment portfolios.
+We also complete a half yearly Report on Treasury Management which is submitted to Council in November/December which reviews the performance of the debt and investment portfolios.
 This report contains the same information as the annual report but only includes information for the first 6 months of the year.

-Last year investments earned an average return of 0.53% against a benchmark LIBID (London Interbank Bid Rate) 7-day average of 0.36% whilst the Bank of England base rate remained at 0.5%.
+Last year investments earned an average return of 0.87% against a benchmark LIBID (London Interbank Bid Rate) 7-day average of 0.53% whilst the Bank of England base rate stated the year at 0.75% and reduced to 0.25 and then 0.10% in March for the remainder of the year.

-In the six months to 30 September 2016 investments have achieved an average return of 0.51% against a benchmark LIBID 7-day average of 0.27%.
+In the six months to 30 September 2020 investments have achieved an average return of 0.44% against a benchmark LIBID 7-day average of 0.41%.

-And now just a couple of other questions concerning the wider Treasury Management arrangements
+And now just a couple of other questions concerning the wider Treasury Management arrangements...